Power Battle Watch Car: Sona

 Sona is Ari's Watch Car who has the ability to make anyone fall in love with her.
 She is a beautiful and innocent Watch Car.
 She has many beautiful, incredible and fierce powers such as Love Love Beam, Love Love Missiles and the most incredible Wonder Love Swan.
 Bluewill and Sona also have a crush on each other.
 She is the main female Watch Car.
-Everyone cares for her because of her innocent attitude but then also she was once kidnapped by Kai and saved by Bluewill.
+Everyone cares for her because of her innocent attitude.

 Kai

 Kai is everyone in the battle league's rival as he held the top spot.
-As of the finale Jino now holds that position.
-Kai is cold, reserved, smart, precise, ruthless and a good player.
+Kai is caring, reserved, smart, precise, ruthless, attractive, intelligent and a good player.
 Due to neglect early on in his life, he struggles with the image of perfection.
+He is normally seen as a perfect example.
+Other girls like Sophie and Luna have big crushes on Kai, but he tends to get very uncomfortable with them.
 Everything he does is to impress his busy father.
 His father shunned him away when his mother died.
 He buried himself in work and never has time for his son.
 He believes he should be the best because he is his son.
 Kai shares a close bond with his watch car and as such is one of the best in the battle league.
 Kai and Roy share a rival relationship that could blossom into friendship as it has with Jino.
 He has few friends and even fewer family.
 He is closer with his butler than his own father.
-During one of his lowest points the Shadow manipulates him to the bad side by switching his watch out for a bad one.
-At that point he begins to get power hungry and even goes as low as kidnapping Sona.
+During one of his lowest points the Shadows successfully take control over Kai’s mind and makes him battle with Jino.
 He battles Jino and loses but vows to return.
 The Shadow gives him a stronger key and he becomes more dark and powerful.
 He takes on every watch car and destroys almost all of them.
-He battles against Jino, Maru, Ari and Roy and loses causing him to return to normal.
+Thankfully, Jino, Maru, Ari and Roy bring him to return to normal.
 In the finale he aids them after Avan is destroyed.
 He begins to open up after the finale.
 His watch car is Blood.